BusinessInflation isn't beaten yet as more price shocks are possible

 Gita Gopinath (second from left) and Francois Villeroy de Galhau (center) stress the job of reining in inflation was “not yet done.”

-Nevertheless, the fight to bring rising prices under control has not yet been won, and the possibility that inflation could surge once more is growing as a result of the continued disruption of one of the most important trade routes in the world.
+Nevertheless, the fight to control rising prices has not yet been won, and the possibility that inflation could surge once more is growing due to the continued disruption of one of the world’s most important trade routes.

 The fragmentation of supply chains, trade protectionism, climate shocks, and armed conflicts are all examples of what Gopinath refers to as “upside risks to inflation.”